OceanParcels/virtualship/.github/CONTRIBUTING.md

 pip install -v -e .[dev]
 ```

 Now you can start with development.
-Unit tests can be run by typing the command `pytest`, and coverage can be seen by running `pytest --cov=virtual_ship`
+Unit tests can be run by typing the command `pytest`, and coverage can be seen by running `pytest --cov=virtualship`

 # Pre-commit